First, start with where you are now.

-Tracking Your Progress Throughout the Year
+Tracking Your Blog’s Progress

 Did you take care of your blog stats as we discussed at the start of this post?
 Good, because you’re going to need to have access to this information throughout the year.
 Now comes the fun part, where we start tracking if this stuff is actually working.

 First, read this post I wrote on blog analytics.
 It will help you understand what you are looking for.
 Go back and look at your goals for your goal.
 What we want to do now is track metrics that relate to those goals.
 Here’s some examples:

 These are metrics you can track to tell you that your content is helping you reach your goal of building brand awareness.
 These metrics are all signals that your content is resonating with other people, and as such, that content is building a tool to help you or your brand build its reputation and awareness.

 So when you start tracking metrics, pick metrics that tie back to your goal.
 Don’t simply settle on the metrics that are the easiest to track, you want to make sure that you are focused only on tracking what makes sense for your blogging strategy.